 - Total number of alarms answered during year: 6

 - Damage to property by fire: $21450.00

 - Insurance on property lost: $7,000.00

-1923, Town Board instructs Fire Chief to order and have installed [Gamewell electric telegraph] fire alarm system and have installed four fire alarm [boxes].
+1923, Town Board instructs Fire Chief to order and have installed fire alarm system and have installed four fire alarm boxes.
 Fire Chief is also instructed to contact contractor of new school building, so schoolhouse is wired for fire alarms on each floor.
-(January 4, 1923) tm
+In total, there are 11 boxes installed.
+(January 4, 1923)

 1926, Sanborn Fire Insurance map dated April 1926 summarizes fire department as "